 - Working Principle of Needle valve

-- Advantage and Disadvantage of Needle valves
+- Advantages and Disadvantages of Needle valves

 What is a Needle Valve?

 A needle valve is a type of valve that can be used to regulate or complete the isolation of the fluid.
 The unique feature of the valve is the structure of a small plunger with the shape of a Needle.
-The plunger features a small handle to operate in the easy and precise operation of the valve.
+The plunger features a small handle to operate the easy and precise operation of the valve.
 When fully attached, the extended end of the valve fits exactly into the seat, a part of the appliance that is being regulated.
-In case of valve opened by mistake, then also space between and needle and seat are so less, that a minimal amount of substance will be allowed to pass through it.
+In case of the valve is opened by mistake, then also space between and needle and the seat is so less, that a minimal amount of substance will be allowed to pass through it.

 Needle Valve Symbol